eGain/egain-android-messaging/eG-sample-messaging/readme.md

 }
 ```
 ### Agent starts typing
-When eGain agent starts typing, the following response will be received:
+When eGain agent starts typing, the following response is received.
 ```java
 {
     "eGainMessage":"{